Code-Institute-Submissions/jimis-cafe-and-music/assets/images/write-up/testing.md

 !["As the user progresses down to see photographs."](https://github.com/tobyjbrown/jimis-cafe-and-music/blob/master/assets/images/write-up/user-story-1-2.png)

-The simple colour scheme of the site and the use of empty space allows for the content to take center stage have more of an impact in each section.
+The simple colour scheme of the site and the use of empty space allows for the content to take center stage and have a greater impact in each section.

 !["The user scrolls through the text-based content of the page."](https://github.com/tobyjbrown/jimis-cafe-and-music/blob/master/assets/images/write-up/user-story-1-3.gif)